 What’s wrong with hypergrace?

 Others receive Jesus because they want a healer—to be healthy; they want Him as a protector because they want to be safe.
-Jesus to them is a prosperity-giver because they love money.
+Jesus, to them, is a “prosperity giver” because they love money.

-They don’t regard Him as someone more glorious, more beautiful, wonderful, or satisfying than everything else in the universe.
+They don’t regard Him as more glorious, beautiful, wonderful, or satisfying than everything else in the universe.
 They don’t treasure Jesus, cherish, or delight in him.
 They treat him as a therapeutic deity.

+They treat Jesus as a therapeutic deity.